-Q: What can you tell us about your D’Amore-McKim and MSA/MBA experience?
+Q: What can you tell us about your D’Amore-McKim and MS in Accounting/MBA experience?

 My 15 months in the program was a challenging and rewarding experience.
 The cohort nature of the program created the opportunity for real bonding experiences that helped me develop a strong professional network and lifelong friendships.